Follow

 3 min read

-Are you wondering how to open a pull request on Github from Intellij?
+This tutorial will teach you how to open a pull request using Intellij IDE.

 Use the command below to download the project on your local machine.